Tom Ewing

 Thomas William Ewing (born September 19, 1935 in Atlanta, Illinois) is a former Republican member of the United States House of Representatives and the Illinois State House of Representatives.
 Ewing was a state representative from 1974 to 1991, and a U.S. Congressman representing the 15th district of Illinois from July 2, 1991 until his retirement on January 3, 2001.
 In January 1995 he was named a Deputy Republican House Whip.
 While a U.S. Congressman, Thomas Ewing was considered to be a Conservative, favoring a smaller, less intrusive government, but more on economic issues than on social ones.

 Early life, education, and career

 Ewing has a B.S. from Millikin University, Decatur, Illinois, where he was a member of the Illinois Delta chapter of Sigma Alpha Epsilon, and a J.D. from John Marshall Law School in Chicago.

 Ewing served in the United States Army Reserve from 1957 to 1963.

-He practiced law privately from 1968 until 1991, and Ewing was the Livingston County, Illinois Assistant State's Attorney from 1968 until 1973.
-He earned his seat in Congress after a special election was called following the resignation of Edward Madigan.
+Ewing practiced law privately from 1968 until 1991, and Ewing was the Livingston County, Illinois Assistant State's Attorney from 1968 until 1973.

-Tenure
+Illinois House of Representatives (1974–1991)

+Ewing served in the Illinois House of Representatives from 1974 to 1991.

+During his tenure in the state house, he served as a member of the Agriculture Committee and as chairman of the House Revenue Committee.
+He was considered an expert on revenue and fiscal matters.